 Tips for making Creamy Lemon Salmon Piccata

-To get perfectly pan-seared wild salmon fillets with a slightly crispy exterior, make sure your skillet is preheated.
+To get perfectly pan-seared wild salmon fillets with a slightly crispy exterior, preheat your skillet.
 Add a small amount of oil and butter and tip the skillet to make sure the surface is completely covered.
 Pat the salmon fillets dry, then place skin side down.
 Space the fillets apart and leave them alone until they’re ready to flip.

-Cook on both sides for 4 -5 minutes, depending on the thickness of the fillets.
-Remove to a plate and cover with foil to keep warm.
+Cook on both sides for 4 -5 minutes, depending on the thickness of the fillets, then remove to a plate and cover with foil to keep warm.

-Add finely chopped shallot to the skillet and sauté until softened.
+Next, add finely chopped shallot to the skillet and sauté until softened.
 Add white wine, bring to a boil and scrape up any bits, stirring occasionally until liquid is reduced by half.
-Add 3/4 of the broth, reserving the rest to thicken the sauce later.
-Add lemon juice and stir.
+Stir in 3/4 of the broth, reserving the rest to thicken the sauce later.
+Then, add the lemon juice and stir.

-Combine cornstarch with part of the remaining broth and add to the skillet.
+Combine cornstarch with part of the remaining broth and add it to the skillet.
 Allow it to thicken.
-If it’s not thick enough to your liking, add an additional teaspoon of cornstarch with the remaining broth.
+If it’s not thick enough to your liking, combine another teaspoon of cornstarch with the remaining broth.
 Stir in the cream, then remove from heat, add the capers and the cooked salmon, spooning some of the sauce over the fillets.
-Garnish with chopped parsley or dill and lemon slices.
+Finally, garnish with chopped parsley or dill and lemon slices.